Arrivederci6/HAKATON-IR15/README.md

 Hi there!
-To play our game you should open an .exe file in archive, that is pinned in main branch.
+To play our game you should open an application named "Hakaton_Test".
+(Right archive is located in "Main" branch.